Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 How favorable of an appraisal is too favorable?
 Where do you draw the line?
 Where does the IRS draw the line?
 What's the difference between a Fair Market Valuation, a Favorable Valuation, and a Fraudulent Valuation?

 This is just too much temptation for many to ignore.
-The lines between tax avoidance and tax evassion are already often blurry and over time could easily get pushed further and further.
+The lines between tax avoidance and tax evasion are already often blurry and over time could easily get pushed further and further.

 After all, most criminals continue their crimes until they get caught.

-Consider the same two scenrios - except let's double the donation by an overly agressive appraisal that doubles the Fair Market Value of the donated yacht.
+Consider the same two scenarios - except let's double the donation by an overly aggressive appraisal that doubles the Fair Market Value of the donated yacht.

 Scenario 1